Skip to main content Accessibility information

 Course Snapshot

-In your first year you will be introduced to coaching, gaining recognised qualifications such as the multi-skills level 2, and receiving support for you to complete FA Level 1 and FA Level 2 qualifications.
+In your first year, you will be introduced to coaching, gaining recognised qualifications such as the multi-skills level 2, and receiving support to complete FA Level 1 and FA Level 2 qualifications.
 You will also learn about football development and performance analysis.
-In the second year you will undertake a 100 hour placement and develop your coaching further, including developing players and understanding football tactics through practical, hands-on modules.
-You will also learn about inclusion in sport as well as football development principles.
-In your third year you will apply talent identification and scouting through our excellent partnerships.
-You will also learn about inclusive coaching and leadership principles.
-You'll also have a choice of modules that help you to develop your own coaching business, or that help you network within the industry.
+In the second year, you will undertake a 100-hour placement and develop your coaching further, developing players and understanding football tactics through practical, hands-on modules.
+You will learn about inclusion in sports, as well as football development principles.
+In your third year, you will apply talent identification and scouting skills through our excellent partnerships.
+You will learn about inclusive coaching and leadership principles, and you'll have a choice of modules to help you develop your own coaching business or help you network within the industry.

 Lee Ballard - Lecturer and FA Coach Educator